Logo of Piisa

 Piisa image

-In this pilot, we study how insurance can stimulate the adoption on urban Nature-Based solutions, specifically green roofs.
-The overarching goal is to develop a European business model for stimulating Nature-Based Solutions adoption.
+In this pilot, we study how insurance can stimulate the adoption of urban nature-based solutions, specifically green roofs.
+The overarching goal is to develop a European business model for insurance that promotes nature-based solutions.
+The implementation of green roofs is increasing, but still scarce, even though they provide a range of aesthetic, biodiversity, and recreational benefits in addition to various climate change adaptation and mitigation benefits, such as water management or insulation.

 PILOT 2: Addressing soil stability risks for homeowner insurance holders

-The pilot addresses homeowners and the risks associated with clay soil shrinkage and swelling.
-There is currently a significant challenge with the lack of understanding regarding the potential financial implications associated with this hazard.
-The risk is increasing rapidly due to climate change, and it can potentially lead to large financial losses for homeowners.
-Our goal is to create a dashboard that educates and empowers homeowners across Europe to manage their financial risks from gaps in insurance coverage effectively.
+This pilot addresses homeowners and the risks associated with clay soil shrinkage and swelling.
+This phenomenon poses a substantial threat for homeowners as it has the potential to destabilise buildings and their foundations, causing structural damage - even beyond repair.
+The risk is increasing rapidly due to climate change, and it can potentially lead to large financial losses for homeowners where there are gaps in insurance cover.
+Our goal is to create an online dashboard that educates and empowers homeowners to manage their financial risks effectively from gaps in insurance cover.

 Piisa image